ashfurrow/blog/source/blog/2017-11-04-so-i-have-been-struggling.html.markdown

 My friend and yours, Orta, had spoken highly of [Blue Apron][blueapron] on several occasions.
 I was really interested but I hadn't pursued it yet.

 See, my appetite is pretty low right now.
 I have to remind myself to eat and if I forget, my mood drops significant.
-And my motivation to _do_ things was verrrrrrry limited.
+And my motivation to _do_ things was _verrrrrrry_ limited.
 So I was eating pretty poorly because it is _far_ easier to microwave another frozen dinner or order food using the internet than it is to:

 1. Plan what to eat.
 2. Make a list of things I need to buy.
 3. Go outside and buy them (or, more likely, order them using the internet).
-4. Prepare the food in the tiny kitchen I share with my roommates.
+4. Prepare the food in the tiny kitchen that I share with my roommates.
 5. Clean up afterwards.

 Which is a real fucking shame because I _love_ to cook.
 I used to anyways.
 Here's me in university 2010 cooking for a community breakfast that I'd organized:

 ![Me making pancakes](/img/blog/so-i-have-been-struggling/pancakes.jpg)

 Moving to Toronto was like, the peak of my enjoyment of cooking.
 Actually, it was and remains the most joyous part of my life.
-I had a _sweet_ kitchen and bought all kinds of doodads to make all kinds of food.
+I had a _kickass_ kitchen and bought all kinds of doodads to make all kinds of food.
 I started experimenting with baking, even making goddamn _macarons_.

 Moving to Amsterdam put up a lot of barriers to me enjoying cooking.
-Barriers like a totally different grocery store where everything is in a totally different language and people assume you speak Dutch, and folks interact according to totally (okay, somewhat) different customs.
-Barriers like this weren't a problem but after moving to Amsterdam I ran out of anti-depressants and struggled to find reliably medical help.
+Barriers like a totally different grocery store where everything is in a totally different language and cashiers assume you speak Dutch, and folks interact according to very different customs.
+Barriers like this weren't by themselves a problem but after moving to Amsterdam I ran out of anti-depressants and struggled to find reliable medical help.
 I didn't cook anymore, my appetite was gone, I was feeling suicidal.

-(Footnote: I probably felt the lowest during my first few months with Artsy, and I was really worried that I wasn't performing adequately enough.
+(Footnote: the time I was feeling the lowest coincided with my first few months with Artsy, and I was really worried that I wasn't performing adequately enough.
 Artsy colleagues, and Orta in particular, were a reliable source of validation.
 It got me through some tough times.)

 Moving to New York reduced a lot of the barriers to cooking I'd had in Amsterdam, but I wasn't really in the habit anymore.
 Plus there are _so many_ cool takeout places around the city to try out.
 Well, to order over the internet.
 Anyway, the point is I haven't really cooked since Toronto.

 Some things I've come to rely upon in New York while I've been depressed in the past few years are, like, _super_ bougie.
-The part of me that wants to buy off-brand Kraft Dinner to save thirty cents is in utter conflict with the part of me that is _so_ into getting my laundry done online.
+The part of me that wants to buy off-brand Kraft Dinner to save thirty cents is in utter conflict with the part of me that is _so_ into doing my laundry online.

 I felt ashamed of paying extra for convenience.
 Ashley had explained that, logistically, it makes more sense to pay a little extra for conveniences than to languish without the basics of living.
 That made sense, and was the kind of justification that I'd used when I felt bad about things.